Lyrrad/multidrive/README.md

 Support for Amazon Cloud Drive, Google Drive and Microsoft OneDrive upload and download operations are implemented.

 This is in alpha and there may be serious bugs.
-This has only been tested on Ubuntu, though it should work on Mac OS X.  This has not yet been tested in Windows, and may not in that OS yet.
+This has only been tested on Ubuntu, though it should work on Mac OS X.  This has not yet been tested in Windows, and may not work in that OS yet without further testing.

 No API keys are provided.
-You will need to sign up as a developer with the service providers to get this to work.
+You will need to sign up as a developer with each service providers to get keys.

 ## Usage